alexyuly/ViewScript-Runtime/README.md

 > 💡 Render an HTML element in a snap with its tag name enclosed in angle brackets, like `<p>`, for a paragraph.

 > 💡 The equals sign denotes a binding of a field to a property.
-In this case, it's binding the constant text value `"Hello, world!"` to a paragraph's `content` property.
+In this case, it's binding the constant text value `"Hello, world!"` to the paragraph's `content` property.

 💁 Show an alert when a button is clicked: